 Redefining the family

-There were over 5 million single-person households in South Korea as of 2016, accounting for almost 28% of the population, according to the Korean Statistical Information Service.
+There were over 5 million single-person households in South Korea as of 2016, accounting for almost 28% of the total number of households, according to the Korean Statistical Information Service.
 For Michael Breen, author of the book "The New Koreans: The Story of a Nation," this development is at odds with the historical traditions of Korean society.

 "I think it is a natural consequence of democracy and economic development," he said in a phone interview.
 "In a lot of Asian societies, individual interests and rights have been subordinated to those of family or group organizations.
 But the longer you exist with democracy the more their values would become individualistic over collective.